 A Trust Port is an independent statutory body, created by an Act of Parliament.
-As such, it is not controlled by a local authority, nor is it a private business.
-Instead, it is run by an independent board, for the benefit of its stakeholders, and governed by its own local legislation.Read More
+As such, it is not controlled by a local authority, nor is it a private business, but run by an independent board for the benefit of its stakeholders, and governed by its own local legislation.Read More

 Fundamental to the role of a Trust Port is engagement with its stakeholders.

 Aberdeen Harbour takes advantage of many forms of communication to ensure its relationship with stakeholders is a productive and proactive one.

 All “profit” or surpluses made from trust port operations are reinvested into the operation, maintenance and administraion of the port.